tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

     lastframe = currentframe
 {% endhighlight %}

 This new `for` loop does nothing useful.
-It performs a bunch of intense trigonometry calculations, only to discard the values when complete.
+It performs a bunch of intense trigonometry calculations only to discard the values when complete.
 Of course, all of this extra trig-crunching will slow things down.
-Run the sketch.
+Run the sketch to see what happens.

 <figure>
   <img src="{{ site.url }}/img/pitl07/delta-time-slowest-time.png" />
   <figcaption>With the extra processing load, the game is noticeably slower.</figcaption>
 </figure>

 You should experience a noticeable reduction in frame rate.
-Note, however, that the loop employs a random function, so the lag effect is erratic -- the loop may run anywhere between zero and 700 times in a single `draw`.
+Note, however, that the loop employs a random function, so the lag effect is erratic as the loop may run anywhere between zero and 700 times in a single `draw`.
 In other words, the snake will move smoothly, but then randomly struggle before speeding up again.
-My computer clocked 3120 milliseconds for the boundary sprint, but yours could be slower or faster.
+My computer clocked 5985 milliseconds for the boundary sprint, but yours could be much slower or faster.
 If you find that your computer is grinding to a near-halt, reduce the `700` to something a bit more manageable.
-Conversely, if everything seems to be running as smoothly as before, try doubling this value.
+Conversely, if everything seems to be running about as smoothly as before, try doubling this value.
 You'll want to find some number where, roughly speaking, the snake's average speed is halved.

-You will also notice that the `deltatime` (time elapsed between each frame) values are far more erratic and generally larger.
+You will also notice that the `deltatime` (the milliseconds elapsed between each frame) values are far more erratic and generally larger.

 <figure>
   <img src="{{ site.url }}/img/pitl07/delta-time-delayed-700.png" class="fullwidth" />
   <figcaption>The <code>deltatime</code> values are now far more erratic as well as larger.</figcaption>
 </figure>

- Change the `700` (or whatever figure you have used) in the `for` loop to a zero

-Now set your `for` loop random figure back to whatever it was that you were using before zero (in my case, 700).
+This is where the *delta time* proves useful.

 {% highlight py %}
     for i in range(ceil(random( 700 )) ):